A Paleo/low-carb version using flaxseed meal, unsweetened shredded coconut, almond butter, egg yolk, stevia, sea salt, and vanilla extract.

 Cookies are among the favorite go-to snack of just about anybody, but knowing the high sugar content of these snacks, dieters tend to steer clear of them.

-Today, we will introduce you to a keto-friendly version of cookies, the Keto Lactation Cookies.
+Today, I will introduce you to a keto-friendly version of cookies, the Keto Lactation Cookies.
 They can be consumed as a snack or dessert.
-They are also beneficial for lactating moms as the cookies can increase breastmilk supply.
+They are also beneficial for lactating moms as the cookies can increase milk supply.

 Breast milk production operates via a supply-and-demand system.
 The more milk you extract from your breast (either via baby or pump), the more milk your body will produce.